 Alternative 1 (No Action).
 Do not implement a cost recovery plan for the wreckfish individual transferable quota program.
+This is not a legally viable alternative.

 Alternative 2.
 Implement an individual transferable quota cost recovery plan.
 The transferable quota shareholder landing wreckfish would be responsible for collection and submission of the cost recovery fee to NMFS.